 The American Academy of Pediatrics recommends that children younger than 4 years old should not be fed any round, firm foods unless they are cut into small, nonround pieces.
 Young children may not chew food properly before swallowing.
 This increases the risk of swallowing the food whole and choking.
-Food to avoid or cut into small pieces for children under age 4 include the following:
+Food to avoid or cut into small pieces for children younger than age 4 include the following:

 Chunks of peanut butter

-Special Note: Hot dogs and grapes can be eaten by young children as long as the skins are taken off and the food is cut into small, nonround pieces.
+Hot dogs and grapes can be eaten by young children as long as the skins are taken off and the food is cut into small, nonround pieces.

 Nonfood items that are small, round, or conforming can be a choking hazard to young children.
 Examples include:

 Small refrigerator magnets